Skip Ribbon Commands

 Allocation of a VASS identity

-Once the school has registered and has been given permission to deliver the VCE or VPC, the VCAA oversees the allocation of its identity on VASS and contacts it to provide training, if required.
+Once the school has been registered and has been given permission to deliver the VCE, the VCAA oversees the allocation of its identity on VASS and contacts it to provide training, if required.

 Both these options incur costs.
-Advice on eligibility for funding is available from the relevant sector authority – the Department of Education (DE), Independent Schools Victoria or the Catholic Education Commission of Victoria.
-Schools should confirm that the RTO with whom they enter an agreement has the scope of registration to deliver the VET programs offered.
+Advice on eligibility for funding is available from the relevant advisory body – the Department of Education, Independent Schools Victoria or the Victorian Catholic Education Authority.
+Schools should confirm that the RTO with which they have an agreement has the scope of registration to deliver the VET programs offered.

-School principals are the formal authorities for many important procedural and managerial requirements in the VCE (including the provision of 50 hours of classroom instruction per unit).
+School principals are the persons responsible for implementation of many important procedural and administrative processes for delivery of the VCE (including providing 50 hours of classroom instruction per unit).
+In addition:

-Each year schools provide student enrolment details to the VCAA through their enrolments on VASS, which indicate to the VCAA the programs the schools will offer.
-The principal makes sure students have access to adequate facilities and resources to complete any VCE study the school is offering.
+Each year schools must provide information to the VCAA on student enrolments and the VCE studies they intend to offer.
+This information is provided via VASS.
+Schools must also ensure that students have access to adequate facilities and resources to complete any VCE study offered by the school.

 Communication from the VCAA to school staff

-The VCAA uses email, notices to schools, the VCAA Bulletin (through direct teacher subscription) and its website to officially communicate with schools.
-Schools are responsible for making sure VCAA communications are forwarded to appropriate school staff (VCE coordinators, VASS administrators etc).
-Teachers and VASS administrators must be kept informed of VCAA administrative and assessment requirements, including official notification of changes to VCE procedures.
+The VCAA uses email, Notices to Schools, the VCAA Bulletin (through direct teacher subscription) and its website for official communication with schools.
+Procedures should be in place for ensuring that VCAA communications are forwarded to appropriate school staff (such as VCE coordinators and VASS administrators).
+Teachers and VASS administrators must be kept informed of VCAA administrative and assessment requirements, including official notification of any changes to VCE procedures.
 Teachers must have access to copies of:

 • relevant VCE Support materials, Advice for teachers and Assessment handbook publications